2024 Bank of America Roval 400

 The 2024 Bank of America Roval 400 was a NASCAR Cup Series race held on October 13, 2024, at Charlotte Motor Speedway in Concord, North Carolina.
 Contested over 109 laps on the 2.32 mi road course, it was the 32nd race of the 2024 NASCAR Cup Series season, the sixth race of the Playoffs, and the final race of the Round of 12.
 Kyle Larson won the race.
 Christopher Bell finished 2nd, and William Byron finished 3rd.
 Austin Cindric and Chase Elliott rounded out the top five, and A. J. Allmendinger, Shane van Gisbergen, Joey Logano, Bubba Wallace, and Ryan Blaney rounded out the top ten.

-Originally, Joey Logano failed to make the Round of 8, however, Alex Bowman later failed post race inspection; thus bringing Logano into the Round of 8, eliminating Bowman.
+Originally, Joey Logano failed to make the Round of 8, however, Alex Bowman later failed post race inspection, relegating him to last place.
+Due to Bowman's points standings after the disqualification, Logano advanced into the Round of 8.

 This race marked the final playoff appearance for Stewart–Haas Racing.

 Report

 Background

 Charlotte Motor Speedway, the track where the race was held.

 Since 2018, deviating from past NASCAR events at Charlotte, the race will utilize a road course configuration of Charlotte Motor Speedway, promoted and trademarked as the "Roval".
 The course is 2.28 mi in length and features 17 turns, utilizing the infield road course and portions of the oval track.
 The race will be contested over a scheduled distance of 109 laps, 400 km.

 During July 2018 tests on the road course, concerns were raised over drivers "cheating" the backstretch chicane on the course.
 The chicanes were modified with additional tire barriers and rumble strips in order to encourage drivers to properly drive through them, and NASCAR will enforce drive-through penalties on drivers who illegally "short-cut" parts of the course.
 The chicanes will not be used during restarts.
 In the summer of 2019, the bus stop on the backstretch was changed and deepened, becoming a permanent part of the circuit, compared to the previous year where it was improvised.

 If a driver fails to legally make the backstretch bus stop, the driver must skip the frontstretch chicane and make a complete stop by the dotted line on the exit before being allowed to continue.
 A driver who misses the frontstretch chicane must stop before the exit.

 On May 26, 2024, it was announced that the Charlotte Roval would get a redesign, featuring an updated infield road course which includes an extension of the straightaway after turn 5, a new turn 6, and a sharper hairpin for turn 7, in addition the apex for turn 16 on the final chicane was made tighter.